 CREDIT: Jeramie Campbell

 Based in the San Francisco Bay Area, Posner has had significant success with previous releases.
 She has racked up over 3.1 million streams on Spotify alone.
 Fan favorite “Oceans,” has gained over 1 million streams, and Posner placed as a semi-finalist in the International Songwriting Competition for her track “New Angels.”
 With placements on more than 6,600 Spotify playlists and 12 Spotify-born playlists (such as “Discover Weekly”), it is no surprise that her work has received ample radio support on 40 US and Canadian stations.
 Press highlights include Yahoo!
-News, Tongue Tied Magazine, Popmuzik, Hype Magazine, Pop Dust, The Digital Fix, The California Herald, Surviving the Golden Age, and The Girls at the Rock Show, among many other features.
+News, Tongue Tied Magazine, Lock, Popmuzik, She Makes Music, Hype Magazine, Pop Dust, The Digital Fix, The California Herald, Surviving the Golden Age, and The Girls at the Rock Show, among many other features.
 Previous single “Black Cloud” has over 45,000 Spotify streams, 250,000 TikTok views, and 25,000 YouTube views in its first month.

-Rob Wells, multi-platinum, critically acclaimed producer, was a close collaborator on “Black Cloud,” as well as on all of Posner’s upcoming EP set for release this year.
+Rob Wells, multi-platinum, critically acclaimed producer, was a close collaborator on “Feral Child”, as well as all of Posner’s upcoming EP set for release this year.
 He joins the ranks of Posner’s other notable past collaborators, including producers Trey Vittetoe (Selena Gomez) and Arthur Pingrey (Sia, Norah Jones).
-She shared that while working together, “We were interrupted by Covid, rainstorms, snowstorms and power outages.
-It felt fitting that we finally finished the track when Spring arrived.”
-Inspiration for “Black Cloud” was derived from a personal experience where music pulled Posner out of darkness.
-She continues, “I hope this track can reach someone who is going through a hard time and remind them that this dark cloud will end and they are not alone, healing is possible.”

 Posner’s previous work was focused on uplifting underrepresented and diverse voices in the tech sphere, specifically those of young women and girls.
 This work was applauded in publications such as Forbes, USA Today, CNBC, and The Guardian.
 Pivoting to full-time artistry has allowed Posner to help others in a different way, bringing them peace and healing through her music.
-She shares, “Art can change the world, by helping us feel and imagine new ways of thinking and dreaming that don’t exist yet.”
+She shares, “I wrote [‘Feral Child’] as a healing confession to my inner child, so that others can remember that beautiful connection inside themselves.”